MicrosoftDocs/entra-docs/docs/architecture/resilience-in-credentials.md

 When a credential is presented to Microsoft Entra ID in a token request, there are multiple dependencies that must be available for validation.
 The first authentication factor relies on Microsoft Entra authentication and, in some cases, on on-premises infrastructure.
 For more information on hybrid authentication architectures, see [Build resilience in your hybrid infrastructure](resilience-in-hybrid.md).

 The most resilient credential strategy is to use passwordless authentication.
 Windows Hello for Business and Passkey (FIDO 2.0) security keys have fewer dependencies than other MFA methods.
-Passkey sign-in with Microsoft Authenticator app, Windows Hello for Business, and FIDO 2.0 security keys are the most secure.
+Passkeys (Both Passkey Sign-In with Microsoft Authenticator app & FIDO2 Security Keys), Windows Hello for Business are the most secure.
 When you implement these methods users are able to perform strong passwordless and **phishing-resistant** Multi-Factor authentication (MFA).
+For video series deep dive on deploying these authentication methods, see [Phishing-resistant authentication in Microsoft Entra ID](~/identity/authentication/phishing-resistant-authentication-videos.md)

 ![Image of preferred authentication methods and dependencies](./media/resilience-in-credentials/best-pr.png)